-Victoria deserves virus answers: treasurer - Shepparton News
+Victoria deserves virus answers: Treasurer - Shepparton News

 It is not yet clear whether infections in Victoria's outbreak have peaked, although there have been encouraging signs in recent days.

-On Sunday, Victoria recorded 17 deaths, taking the national toll to 295 and 394 new cases, which was less than the previous three days.

-Deputy Chief Medical Officer Nick Coatsworth is hopeful the plateauing case numbers will soon drop.
+Deputy Chief Medical Officer Nick Coatsworth is hopeful case numbers in Victoria will soon drop.

 "It's important to wait for the trend to emerge, but we do have some confidence in the coming days to week we'll see those numbers come down," he told the ABC.